 - Add to the culture of the company

-Below is the readers career epiphany and again, it is such a great “ah – ha” moment as it relates to climbing the career ladder, I needed to share with the group.
-I immediately reached out to the reader and asked if I could share here email and she quickly responded with the go ahead.
-Thank you Viola! (and yes, she qualifies as a hard worker)
+Below is the reader’s career epiphany and again, it is such a great “ah – ha” moment as it relates to climbing the career ladder, I needed to share with the group.
+I immediately reached out to the reader and asked if I could share her email and she quickly responded with the go ahead.
+Thank you, Viola! (and yes, she qualifies as a hard worker)

 My name is Viola and I just stumbled onto your blog today.
 I am an aspiring career ladder climber but I have been losing hope as my efforts have not been paying off.